turtledog8/CDS-Backup281223/src/documentation/Documentation.md

 ### `class Edge<T>`

-- Edge between two vertices.
+- Represents an edge between two vertices.

 ## Internal Methods

 - Internal methods such as `addVertexIfNotExist`, `bfsForRectangle`, and `isStationInRectangle` are used for specific functionalities and are not intended for external use.

 ---------------------------------------------------------------------------------------------------------
 # AVLTree

 ## Description: